Published on

 The old Wokingham Library on Denmark Street is set to get a new lease of life as Wokingham Borough Council reveals proposed plans for a Post-16 SEND (special educational needs and disabilities) Hub based at the site.

-The site closed in September 2022 when the library moved to its new home at Carnival Place.
+The site closed in September 2022 when the library moved to its new home at the Carnival Hub.

 At a meeting next week, the council is set to take the next steps to opening a Post-16 SEND Hub at the site with spaces for 40 young people to continue their education and training within the borough, delivering better outcomes for young people and saving the council over £1 million a year